Tech-at-DU/React-Redux-passwords-Tutorial/P07-Adding-names-and-passwords/readme.md

 At this stage entering a name and password into the fields and clicking save should add the new object to the store and cause the list component to update and render the new element.

 Refreshing the page should start the app over again and delete all of your data.
 This happens because the store is stored in RAM.
 We'd like the data to be saved and loaded again when the app is reloaded.
 To do that you'll use `localstorage` in an upcoming step.

+Next: [Password Strength][../P0-Password-Strength]